 Passive House too difficult to achieve?

 Reasons for this may be because planning permission has already been granted for a building that was not originally designed as a Passive House and is unable due to constraints such as building shape (form factor) to be able to hit Passive House targets.
+Or in the case of an existing building the form factor, orientation, location, construction type and planning constraints may make EnerPhit impossible.
 Alternatively a chosen contractor or developer may not feel they have the experience or expertise to build a Passive House.

 Building an “eco” house to no particular specification or guidelines can bring with it a host of problems such as under performance, overheating or air quality issues that would undoubtedly leave a client unhappy with the results.
 It is far better to design and build to a specific criteria and this is where alternative Building standards can be used as a measure of performance.